jyothishn/datasciencecoursera-old/CleaningData/Readme.md

 - filter the data for only mean and standard deviation measurements.
 - rename the columns to remove "(" and ")" characters, and converted to lower case.
 Also some column names have been modified to be more descriptive (activity, subject)
 - Create a new tidy data set with the average of each variable for each activity and subject.
+- Writes the output to a file TidyDataFileWithAverage.txt in the working directory